ammarahmed93/Capstone--Azure-Machine-Learning-Engineer/README.md

 However, for the hyperdrive experiment, the data was manually uploaded and placed within the same directory as the train.py.

 ## Automated ML
-*TODO*: Give an overview of the `automl` settings and configuration you used for this experiment <br>
 The following snippet was the settings for the automl:
 ```
 # automl settings